Volunteer Opportunities

 safesisterscircle.org

 The Safe Sisters Circle provides free, culturally specific, and trauma-informed services to Black women survivors of domestic violence and/or sexual assault who live in DC's Wards 7 and 8.
 TSSC lawyers provide direct representation of survivors in Civil Protection Order hearings and family law cases such as custody, divorce, and child support.
-It was the need for Black women in circumstances of domestic violence and/or sexual assault to have attorneys who have shared lived experience, that looked like them, and with whom they could have a deep trusting relationship that led Alana Brown to create The Safe Sisters Circle in 2018.
-TSSC served 80 clients in 2020, its first year with paid staff.
+It was the need for Black women in circumstances of domestic violence and/or sexual assault to have attorneys who have shared lived experience, that looked like them, and with whom they could have a deep trusting relationship that led Alana Brown to create The Safe Sisters Circle in 2018; she became its first paid staff member in 2020.
 TSSC received a Giving Together Accelerator Grant in 2021.
+Since receiving the GT grant, TSSC has grown considerably having six full time attorneys on staff.
+Having secured funding to establish mental health services programs to clients, Brown is actively recruiting a Mental Health Program Manager who will then hire counselors and therapists.

 For ways to get involved, contact GT Liaison Amy Peck Abraham (amypeckabraham@att.net)